matinzd/react-native-health-connect/docs/docs/get-started.md

 ## Requirements

-- [Health Connect](https://play.google.com/store/apps/details?id=com.google.android.apps.healthdata&hl=en&gl=US) needs to be installed on the user's device, However the goal is to have this app preinstalled on Android devices in the future.
+- [Health Connect](https://play.google.com/store/apps/details?id=com.google.android.apps.healthdata&hl=en&gl=US) needs to be installed on the user's device.
+Starting from Android 14 (Upside Down Cake), Health Connect is part of the Android Framework.
+Read more [here](https://developer.android.com/health-and-fitness/guides/health-connect/develop/get-started#step-1).
 - Health Connect API requires `minSdkVersion=26` (Android Oreo / 8.0).
+- If you are planning to release your app on Google Play, you will need to submit a [declaration form](https://docs.google.com/forms/d/1LFjbq1MOCZySpP5eIVkoyzXTanpcGTYQH26lKcrQUJo/viewform?edit_requested=true).

 :::note
 Health Connect does not appear on the Home screen by default.
 To open Health Connect, go to Settings > Apps > Health Connect, or add Health Connect to your Quick Settings menu.